mattermost/docs/source/configure/deprecated-configuration-settings.rst

 **All channel members**: Allow all channel members to delete public channels.

-**Channel Admins, Team Admins, and System Admins**: Restrict deleting public channels to Channel Admins, Team Admins, and System Admins who are members of the channel.
+**Channel Admins, Team Admins, and System Admins**: Restrict deleting public channels to channel admins, team admins, and system admins who are members of the channel.

-**Team Admins and System Admins**: Restrict deleting public channels to Team Admins and System Admins who are members of the channel.
+**Team Admins and System Admins**: Restrict deleting public channels to team admins and system admins who are members of the channel.

-**System Admins**: Restrict deleting public channels to System Admins who are members of the channel.
+**System Admins**: Restrict deleting public channels to system admins who are members of the channel.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPublicChannelDeletion": "all"`` with options ``"all"``, ``"channel_admin"``, ``"team_admin"``, and ``"system_admin"`` for the above settings, respectively. |